 Dr. Maust’s research interests include serious mental illness in older adults and treatment-resistant depression.
 He is also interested in psychotropic use in older adults, potentially preventable hospitalization of patients with dementia, and the impact of new payment models on quality of healthcare delivery to older adults with mental illness.
-Additionally, Dr. Maust serves on IHPI’s Early Career Faculty Advisory Council (ECFAC).
+Additionally, Dr. Maust also chairs IHPI’s Early Career Faculty Advisory Council (ECFAC).

 - M.D., Johns Hopkins University